jetpacapp/DeepBeliefSDK/README.md

 A basic Android application that applies the classification algorithm to live video from the phone's camera.
 The first thing it does after initialization is analyze the standard image-processing image of Lena, you should see log output from that first.
 After that it continuously analyzes incoming camera frames, both displaying the found labels on screen and printing them to the console.

+### SimpleLinux

+This is a small command line tool that shows how you can load a network file and classify an image using the default Imagenet categories.
+If you run it with no arguments, it looks for lena.png and analyzes that, otherwise it tries to load the file name in the first argument as its input image.
+The network file name is hardcoded to "jetpac.ntwk" in the current folder.
+In a real application you'll want to set that yourself, either hard-coding it to a known absolute location for the file, or passing it in dynamically as an argument or environment variable.
+The output of the tool is tab-separated lines, with the probability first followed by the imagenet label, so you can sort and process it easily through pipes on the command line.

 ## API Reference